nw1n/cubecobra-printer/README.md

-# This is the Go Version of my Python Cube Creator

-## Cubecobra Printer
+# Cubecobra Printer

-Create a pdf from a public MTG cube from cubecobra.com
+Create a pdf from a MTG cube from cubecobra.com

 ## Commands